Raffy23/boinc-webmanager/README.md

 The Boinc Webmanager provides a simple Web UI for multiple Boinc Clients, similar to any other Account Management Website like BAM.
-In contrast to these Websites the Server needs direct access to the Boinc core client and is able to view Tasks and directly control the client
+In contrast to these Websites the Server needs direct access to the BOINC core client and is able to view Tasks and has directly control over the client.
+The Boinc Webmanager is compatible with most **7.x.x** BOINC Versions

 ## Features
 * Display multiple Clients in a simple Dashboard View